leecrossley/atom-dotject/README.md

 ## Usage

-Highlight your dotject string and use `ctrl-d` (default) to perform the conversion.
+Highlight your dotject string and use `shift-cmd-J` (default) to perform the conversion.

-Highlighting `a.b.c` then pressing `ctrl-d` will replace a.b.c with:
+Highlighting `a.b.c` then pressing `shift-cmd-J` will replace a.b.c with:

 ```
 {